hyscale-lab/slimsc/README.md

 # Slim-SC: Thought Pruning for Efficient Scaling with Self-Consistency

-This is the official repository for the paper **"Slim-SC: Thought Pruning for Efficient Scaling with Self-Consistency"**.
+This is the official repository for the EMNLP 2025 accepted paper **"Slim-SC: Thought Pruning for Efficient Scaling with Self-Consistency"**.

 **[🔗 Paper on arXiv (coming soon)]**